-What can—or can’t—vitamin D do?
-Results are in from three new studies testing vitamin D at or above the Recommended Dietary Allowance (RDA)—600 IU a day up to age 70 and 800 IU over 70.
+Results are in from three recent studies testing vitamin D at or above the Recommended Dietary Allowance (RDA)—600 IU a day up to age 70 and 800 IU over 70.

 Researchers randomly assigned 18 people with obesity to a low-calorie diet with either a placebo or a weekly dose of vitamin D equal to 3,570 IU a day.
 Most had low blood vitamin D levels to start with.